-Lauren Jones grew up in Littleton, CO and has been running, biking and hiking the front range trails for almost 20 years!
+Lauren Jones grew up in Littleton, CO and has been running, biking and hiking the front range trails for over 20 years!
 She has her degree in exercise science + sports performance, nutrition, plus certifications in run/MTB coaching, sports medicine, pilates and paddleboarding.
-Lauren has been working as a trainer and coach for almost 15 years.
+Lauren has been working as a trainer and coach for 15 years.
 Lauren is the mother of 2 active little boys and is the founder of Life’s 2 Short Fitness.
 She is passionate about introducing women to new sports and empowering them to overcome obstacles, build confidence and explore the outdoor world.
 Learn more about Lauren here.

 Meet Susan Yasuhara!